idexus/Sharp.UI/README.md

 }
 ```

-If you want to use different values depending on your app's theme, device idiom, or platform, you can combine following methods.
+If you want to use different values depending on your app theme, device idiom, or platform, you can combine following methods.

 ```cs
 new Style<Button>